mikezano/zano-press/src/learning-lessons/2025-09-13-Thats-All-Folks.md

 }
 ```

-What yu see happening is an alternating between the two shades of red every 10% which causes the solid change.
+In the `radial-gradient` you see an alternating between the two shades of red every 10% which causes the ring effect.
+There's actually 2 layers to this `background` with the bottom being a solid `var(--outer-red)` so that we don't have white bleeding through.

 ## Blue Circle background